Hello, greetings and konnichiwa! Call me Ishmael ….err… ‘Nomad’.

 We have a lot of opinions about the FIRE movement, think it’s a cool concept but that one has to also factor in reality, so will spend some time on the topic.
 Love the FI part of it but the RE (retire early) usually means changing from one type of income to another, this is great when you are young but for the most part, means somewhat limiting other parts of life such as marriage and kids and future financial independence.
 If that works for you go forth and conquer but PLAN this well or you may regret the choice in your later years.
 No-one but you is responsible for your financial future, certainly not the government.

 One of our favorite things to do for entertainment and education is listening to audiobooks and podcasts.
 These allow one to do a number of different things while continuing to learn.
 Walking, hiking, doing chores, sitting on a bus/boat/plane and not have to carry around a book or a number of books.
 Weight (or lack thereof) while traveling is crucial and having digital resources reduces weight.
 Our audiobook page of the latest titles consumed is here -> Audiobooks

 Things have changed of late and new interests have had us focus on other locations.
 Panama (the country, the one with the canal) has entered into the picture.
 You can get an idea of what this means at http://naos-island.com.
-Below a picture and some justification for why we decided to pursue this… <update> While we really like the property and the country having been in business/real estate/property management for a long time we have become increasingly disappointed with the local management of the unit.
-As such we are looking to move on.
-More on this later.
+Below a picture and some justification for why we decided to pursue this as a potential future residence.
+Especially with regard to Covid, this will give us a place away from the masses yet still in a warm and wonderful country.